Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

 In the following, we define the equivariant higher spectral flow for the even case.

 Let $\mF\in \mathrm{F}_G^0(B)$.
-Let $D$ be an equivariant $B$-family on $\mF$.
-We assume that there exists an equivariant spectral section $P$ with respect to $D$.
-Let $A_P$ be the smooth operator associated with $P$.
-We take the odd equivariant geometric family $p_1^*\mF\cup p_2^*\mF^L$ as in Example \ref{d129} d).
+Let $D$ be an equivariant $B$-family on $\mF$. \textbf{We assume that there exists an equivariant spectral section $P$ with respect to $D$.} Let $A_P$ be the family of self-adjoint equivariant smoothing operators associated with $P$ by Proposition \ref{d006} (iii).